hpjeonGIT/class/udemy_modernc++/Readme.md

 - `dynamic_cast` works for reference too
     - `dynamic_cast<Savings&>(p)`
     - But nullptr is not returned when failed.
 Instead, it will throw an error.
 May use try/catch
+- Employs overhead in the class object instantiaion. typeid() might be preferred

 ### 110. Abstract class
 - Pure virtual